splunk/splunk-connect-for-snmp/docs/configuration/trap-configuration.md

 ### Define security engine ID for SNMPv3

 Security engine ID variable is necessary when sending SNMPv3 traps.
-By default it is set to `8000000903000A397056B8AC`.
+By default, it is set to `8000000903000A397056B8AC`.
 It has to match the `-e` string in snmptrap.

 Example: